-Instead, we utilize a global print network, creating each book at the facility closest to the shipping destination.
+Instead, we use a global print network, creating each book at the facility closest to the shipping destination.
 Smart order routing saves energy and reduces shipping costs, allowing us to pass on the savings to our customers.
 In this way, we conserve resources and prevent waste, while remaining affordable and profitable.

 Additionally, our office offsets our electricity through Arcadia Power, a nationwide clean energy initiative and fellow B Corp.
 Arcadia filters our energy bill, allowing us to offset our energy usage with comparable investments in renewables while helping us to find areas we can improve.
 The process is constant month to month, showing us new ways we can better manage our resources.